Religious Freedom: A Year of Dialogue, Study, and Reflection

 July 9, 2018 Dialogue: Tradition and Freedom in Global U/Uism

-The fifth gathering of our global theologians will be held in Kolozsvár, Transylvania (Romania) during the Inauguration of the Hungarian Unitarian Church's new Religious Freedom Center.
-Join us in person or online at 11 a.m.
-(US-Eastern) as the dialogue focuses on tensions between "Tradition and Freedom" for our global faith community.
+The fifth gathering of our global theologians was held in Kolozsvár, Transylvania (Romania) during the Inauguration of the Hungarian Unitarian Church's new Religious Freedom Center.

-September 22, 2018 Dialogue: The Role of Classical/Traditional Unitarianism in the 21st Century
+September 2018 Dialogue [postponed to October, date TBD]: The Role of Classical/Traditional Unitarianism in the 21st Century

 The fourth gathering of our global theologians will take place online, like a 21st century analog to the in-person Diet of Torda.
-Join us online at 3pm (US-Eastern) as the dialogue explores how Unitarian theology informs global U/Uism in the 21st century.
+The dialogue explores how Unitarian theology informs global U/Uism in the 21st century.

 October Reflection: The Role of Classical/Traditional Unitarianism in the 21st Century